richarddwang/coursera-DL-specialization-docker-env/README.md

 3. Activate environment
 In project directory, `docker-compose up`

+4. Copy the last line output of console
+like `http://0.0.0.0:8888/?token=b2c061a4...`, everytime the token will change, so we can't avoid this step.

 # Little Attention
 - if you change dockerfile, use `docker-compose --build` to update your change (docker will cache, so applying little change should be fast)
 - packages that use conda install will install the latest, which may not be compatible with old versions, in that case, specify the version of package